Letractively/uliweb/apps/Documents/files/guestbook.rst

 plugin functions one by one. ``startup`` is a name of plugin invoking point, and it's already defined in SimpleFrame.py, when Uliweb starting, the ``startup`` will be invoked.
 Here ``sender`` is exactly the framework instance.
 The first argument of each plugin function is always the caller object.
+Here is the application instance object.

 Then it's the database initialization process.
 Because Uliweb will automatically find and import each ``settings.py`` in every app directory, so you can write